mortenson/midi-tape/README.md

 You can use this to create songs in a more linear, free-form way than with a traditional DAW or MIDI sequencer.

+Web MIDI isn't supported in many browsers, so please use the latest Chrome and do not switch tabs while recording.

 ### Controls

 All user input is done through the keyboard to make usage with a smaller